 Hunger is a prevalent reality in Stark County.
-According to Feeding America, over 57,000 Stark County residents, or 15.3 percent of them, struggle with food insecurity.
+According to Feeding America’s most recent date, over 59,000 Stark County residents, or 15.9 percent of them, struggle with food insecurity.
 Many of our neighbors cannot count on regular and adequate meals, and have to make decisions about whether to pay the heating and medical bills or to buy enough groceries to feed themselves and their families.

 The Stark County Hunger Task Force is an emergency line of support for those in need of food assistance, because we believe no one in Stark County should have to choose between food or heat.

 Across more than 30 pantries, we serve more than 27,000 Stark County residents each month.
 Our need for support continues to rise each year.
 Patricia and Daniel are only two of those 27,000 who visit our pantries, but their stories demonstrate just how real that need is.

 “In the long run, I am helping my family and myself, and we can have something to carry us over.”

 Employed part-time at a local restaurant, Patricia unfortunately doesn’t earn enough money to fully support herself or her ailing parents.
 The assistance she received from the Stark County Hunger Task Force helps her to provide much-needed, adequate food to her mother, who is diabetic and suffers from a heart condition, and her stepfather, who is on dialysis.

 “It really does help us all.”

 “We appreciate the help we get, and thank the good Lord for agencies helping the less fortunate until things get better.” –Daniel, age 50

 Like many who come to the pantry, Daniel’s poor health keeps from working.
 He lives with his girlfriend who is homebound, and while her social security checks pay the bill, they do not leave much for food.